-This popular type of exercise, offered in many communities, exercises the whole body.
+This popular type of exercise (including Zumba), offered in many communities, exercises the whole body.
 Dancing with light to moderate weights can offer extra benefit because it increases the challenge and overall demands on the muscles.
 People can exercise at their own pace with guidance from experienced instructors.
-Lively music and familiar routines make the workout fun.
+Lively music and familiar routines may make the workout more fun.
 Committing to a schedule and exercising with friends can improve motivation.
 Aerobic dancing also can be done at home with videotapes.
 Low-impact aerobic dancing eliminates the jumping and pounding of regular aerobic dancing, thus decreasing strain on the knee and hip joints.
 However, the benefits of aerobic dancing, especially in terms of weight loss, are proportional to the intensity.
 Consequently, muscle strengthening does not increase much with this type of activity.

 Step aerobics works primarily the muscles in the front and back of the upper legs (the quadriceps, and hamstrings) and the gluteal muscles as a person steps up and down on a raised platform (a step) in a routine set to music at a designated pace.
 As soon as these muscles start to feel sore, exercisers should stop, do something else, and return to step aerobics a couple of days later.
 High-intensity step aerobics can strain the joints, particularly the knees and hips.